yegor256/blog/_posts/2017/aug/2017-08-22-to-be-nice-or-not.md

 What do we do?

 Let me share the recipe I found for myself.

+{% quote The only possible way to get rid of guilt is to replace it with a greater guilt. %}

 Obviously, we develop soft-heartedness when we grow up, mostly under the influence of our parents.
 As kids we quickly learn that in